maxawzsinger/gitrails/README.md

   <img src=".github/assets/logo.svg" alt="GitRails logo" width="480" />
 </p>

-BASE_URL=example.com

 # GitRails

 ## About

-This server exists to let humans grant unlimited agents very finely scoped access to a subset of the GitHub API.
+This server exists to let humans grant unlimited AI agents very finely scoped access to a subset of the GitHub API.

 For example, you can give an agent permission to read only certain subtrees of a repository, and another agent permission to open issues in certain repositories only.

+The server is hosted at $BASE_URL.
+To use it, install the GitRails GitHub app to get your principal key.
+Recommend to give this, and a link to this README.md, to a trusted agent to help you set up.

 Note: we currently support 21 GitHub API endpoints deemed useful for agents acting as "individual contributors".